 How to Answer

 Write an SQL query that randomly selects a manufacturer’s name from the cars table, ensuring each name has an equal chance of being selected.
-You can use the ORDER BY RAND() (in MySQL) function to randomize the rows and then select the top row.
+You can use the ORDER BY RAND() (in MySQL) function to randomize the rows and select the top row.

 Example